Jonah-Panda/Hedging_Oil/README.md

 Filtered through 2463 US large and small cap listed companies within the S&P 500 and Russell 2000.

-# Requires the most recent versions of excel
+# Requires the most recent versions of Excel to view model